Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Get the dataset&#39;s refresh job status

     Get the status of the import workflow lauch on the dataset&#39;s refresh.
+This endpoint needs to be called to update a dataset IngestionStatus or TwincacheStatus

 ### Parameters